‘…the oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown.’ (H.P. Lovecraft)

 Sample Saturday is when I wade through the eleventy billion samples I have downloaded on my Kindle.
 I’m slowly chipping away and deciding whether it’s buy or bye.
-This week, three picks from authors I’ve enjoyed in the past, each a coming-of-age story.
-Continue reading →
+This week, three from the list of books I was looking forward to in 2020: Continue reading →

 How did people go on with their lives as though death weren’t all around them?

 After reading Death in Her Hands by Ottessa Moshfegh, I decided that if I had to host one of those ‘choose five guests’ dinner parties, Ottessa would be on the list.
 She’s so weird.
 She’d probably make me a little nervous as a host… But I also reckon she’d have a ripping sense of humour.
 Continue reading →

 Natasha describes the events leading to her mother’s violent death, and how her experience of grief and trauma has shaped her work (Trethewey is a Pulitzer Prize–winning poet).